MichaelReza/Speare/README.md

 Speare has a number of different features:

+- Static typing
+- Classes for object-oriented flow
-- Here is one
+- Nesting
-- Here is another
+- Sophistication
-- As you can see, this is a WIP
-- But here is another
+- JS-like numeric types

 Make sure to utilize them all to get the best out of Speare.